 I am drawn to the sense of tradition and belonging which is fostered by the passing down of quilting skills through the generations.
 I have a particular passion for creating patterns, taking care to write instructions clearly enough to encourage and support new crafters.
 Combining different prints in a rainbow of colourways is also a great pleasure; my packs of scraps or fat quarters will add a vibrant pop to any project, and are desirable things in themselves to stash away for a rainy day.

 Working with fabrics every day with my fantastic team of staff makes my job a real pleasure.
 The team membership increases every year as the business grows.
-We’ve now got four staff working in the office and a further eight in the studio, many of us working flexibly to help balance work- and home-life.
+We currently have 12 in the team, many of us working flexibly to help balance work- and home-life.
 The whole team works together with enthusiasm and resourcefulness, to ensure orders are fulfilled, kits are made, and top quality customer service is delivered.